Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Mammoth Hot Springs -Yellowstone National Park

-Mammoth Hot Springs Hotel & Cabins: A Cozy Oasis in the Heart of Yellowstone National Park
+Mammoth Hot Springs Hotel & Cabins: A Cozy Oasis in Yellowstone National Park

-The hotel was originally built in 1883 and has undergone several renovations and expansions since then, but still maintains its classic charm and architecture.
-They have a variety of accommodations, including hotel rooms, suites, and cabins.
-The hotel rooms and suites are located in the main hotel building and offer modern amenities such as Wi-Fi, cable TV, and private bathrooms.
-Some have magnificent views of the Terrace Springs.
-The cabins are located throughout the property and range from rustic to modern, with some featuring kitchenettes and fireplaces.
+The historic hotel, built in 1883, has undergone several renovations and expansions over the years, yet it still preserves its classic charm and architecture.
+Guests can choose from a variety of accommodations, including hotel rooms, suites, and cabins.
+The hotel rooms and suites in the main building offer modern amenities such as Wi-Fi, cable TV, and private bathrooms, with some boasting magnificent views of Terrace Springs.
+The cabins, scattered throughout the property, range from rustic to modern, with select units featuring kitchenettes and fireplaces.

 Mammoth Hot Springs Hotel dining room Credit: NPS-Jody Lyle-Flickr

-Grand Loop Lodging – East Side: Embrace the Serenity of Yellowstone’s Eastern Beauty
+Grand Loop Lodging – East Side Yellowstone’s Eastern Beauty

-Roosevelt Lodge & Cabins: Immerse Yourself in Rustic Charm Amidst Yellowstone’s Wilderness
+Roosevelt Lodge & Cabins: Rustic Charm Amidst Yellowstone’s Wilderness

 Roosevelt Lodge

-Canyon Lodge & Cabins: A Tranquil Retreat in the Heart of Yellowstone’s Majestic Canyons
+Canyon Lodge & Cabins: A Retreat in the Heart of Yellowstone’s Canyons

-Fantastic central location in the Grand Canyon of Yellowstone close to the Hayden Valley and the Upper and Lower Falls of the Yellowstone River.
-The lodge accommodations include hotel rooms, suites, and cabins.
-They have five newly constructed LEED certified lodges.
-We stayed in a standard lodge room.
-They are typical hotel style, with a single queen bed, private shower bath, and coffeemaker.
-There is no air conditioning, TV, or radio, and neither pets nor cooking are allowed.
+The Yellowstone Lodge boasts a fantastic central location near the Grand Canyon of Yellowstone, Hayden Valley, and the Upper and Lower Falls of the Yellowstone River.
+The lodge offers a variety of accommodations, including hotel rooms, suites, and cabins.
+They have five newly constructed LEED-certified lodges.
+We stayed in a standard lodge room, which featured a single queen bed, private shower bath, and coffeemaker, in a typical hotel-style setup.
+However, the lodge did not have air conditioning, TV, or radio, and they did not allow pets or cooking.

 Lake View from the Yellowstone Hotel

-Yellowstone Lake Lodging: Lakeside Serenity in the Heart of America’s First National Park
+Yellowstone Lake Lodging: Lakeside Serenity at Yellowstone National Park

 Magnificent location on the shores of Yellowstone Lake.
 There are two options either: Lake Lodge Cabins and Lake Yellowstone Hotel & Cottages.
 They designated the Hotel a National Historic Landmark in 2015.
 It is a stately hotel with duplex cottages with two double beds and a private bathroom.
 The hotel rooms have either a queen or king bed and a full bath.
 I felt the hotel was very elegant and had hands down the best restaurant in the park.
 The cottages are perfect for early morning walks along the lakeshore and spotting wildlife.